Porquerolles

 Porquerolles ([pɔʁkəʁɔl]; Porcairòlas), also known as the Île de Porquerolles, is an island in the Îles d'Hyères, Var, Provence-Alpes-Côte d'Azur, France.
-Its land area is 1254 ha and in 2004, its population has benn about 200.
+Its land area is 1254 ha and in 2004, its population has been about 200.

 Porquerolles, the largest and most westerly of the Îles d'Hyères, is about 7 km long by 3 km wide, with five small ranges of hills.
 The south coast is lined with cliffs, and on the north coast are the port and the beaches of Notre Dame, La Courtade and Plage d'Argent.

 History

 The island's village was established in 1820, with its lighthouse constructed in 1837 and church in 1850.
 The entire island was purchased in 1912 by François Joseph Fournier, apparently as a wedding present for his wife; he planted 200 ha of vineyards, which produced a wine that was among the first to be classified as vin des Côtes de Provence.

 In 1971, the state bought 80 percent of the island to preserve it from development.
 Much of the island is now part of a national park (the Port-Cros Parc National) and nature conservation area (Conservatoire botanique national méditerranéen de Porquerolles).